 Healthy lifestyle choices

-Healthy lifestyle choices may help lower your risk of breast cancer as well as your risk of heart disease, diabetes, colon cancer and osteoporosis.
-To promote overall health and possibly reduce the risk of breast cancer, everyone should try to:
+Healthy lifestyle choices may help lower your risk of different types of cancer and other health conditions such as heart disease, diabetes and osteoporosis.
+Although not all these factors lower the risk of breast cancer, they are good for overall health.* Everyone should aim to:

 - Be physically active (get regular exercise).

-- Choose 100 percent whole grain foods (like 100 percent whole grain breads and cereals, brown rice, popcorn and quinoa) more often.
+- Choose 100 percent whole grain foods (such as 100 percent whole grain breads and cereals, brown rice, millet and quinoa).

-Adapted from the American Cancer Society’s Nutrition and Physical Activity Guidelines , Washington University School of Medicine's Siteman Cancer Center’s Your Disease Risk and Institute of Medicine’s Dietary Reference Intakes for Calcium and Vitamin D .
+Adapted from the American Cancer Society’s Nutrition and Physical Activity Guidelines .

 Learn more about body weight and breast cancer risk.